-The line-up for this year’s Eurovision Song Contest Semi-Finals has been decided by a draw, broadcast live online, as a part of the traditional Host City Insignia Ceremony.
+The line-up for the Semi-Finals of this year’s Eurovision Song Contest (ESC) has been decided by a draw, broadcast live online and on BBC Two, as a part of the traditional Host City Handover Ceremony.

-At the ceremony, Ahmed Aboutaleb, Mayor of Rotterdam, representing last year’s Host City, passed on the Eurovision Insignia to the Mayor of Turin, Italy Stefano Lo Russo, marking the official handing over to the new Eurovision Song Contest host city.
+At the ceremony, Stefano Lo Russo, Mayor of Turin, representing last year’s Host City, passed on the Eurovision Insignia to the Mayor of Liverpool, Joanne Anderson, marking the official handing over to the new Eurovision Song Contest Host City.

-The event, at the Palazzo Madama, was organized by Italian broadcaster Rai and the European Broadcasting Union (EBU) and presented by Italian TV hosts Carolina Di Domenico and Marco Acampa.
+The event, at the city’s St George’s Hall, was organized by the BBC and the European Broadcasting Union (EBU) and presented by British TV hosts AJ Odudu and Rylan Clark.

 An allocation draw was then held to determine in which Semi-Final each participating broadcaster will perform in the hope of qualifying for the Grand Final.

-France, Germany, Spain, the United Kingdom and host country Italy (the ‘Big Five'), automatically qualify for the Grand Final, however they are each required to broadcast and vote in one of the Semi-Finals.
+France, Germany, Spain, Italy, hosts the United Kingdom (the ‘Big Five') and last year’s winner Ukraine, automatically qualify for the Grand Final, however they are each required to broadcast and vote in one of the Semi-Finals.

-A draw was also held to decide the 2 countries who will vote in Semi-Final 1 (France, Italy) and the 3 who will vote in the second Semi-Final (Germany, Spain, United Kingdom).
+A draw was also held to decide the 3 countries who will vote in Semi-Final 1 (France, Germany, Italy) and the 3 who will vote in the second Semi-Final (Spain, Ukraine, United Kingdom).

-The 2022 Eurovision Song Contest will take place on 10, 12 and 14 May it the Pala Olimpico in Turin.
-Italy.
+The 2023 Eurovision Song Contest will take place on 9, 11 and 13 May at the Liverpool Arena in the north-west of England.
 For more information, visit Eurovision.tv

 This year’s line up in alphabetical order, together with the participating EBU Member or Associate, is as follows: